iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 <img src="4_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 4 reviews"/>
 </p>

-> Feel like I'm doing my bit a little.
-Only problem is that the pop up keyboard sometimes obscures the question I'm answering.<br> :date: __2020-07-05 14:27:55__
+> Entering daily report on being well or unwell is a great idea.
+I haven't chose unwell yet so not sure what options you have after that which is why only 4 stars.
+Plenty of information though so thumbs up for that.<br> :date: __2020-07-10 13:07:16__

-> To many page add's but easy to use<br> :date: __2020-07-05 13:44:50__
+> Easy to use<br> :date: __2020-07-10 11:19:45__

-> Simple and easy to use.
-Takes no time at all<br> :date: __2020-07-05 13:28:54__
+> Good.
+More detailed (first 3 letter of postcode?)
+Feedback/reports welcomed<br> :date: __2020-07-10 11:16:08__

-> Questions too simple for sure a dangerous disease<br> :date: __2020-07-05 12:48:10__
+> Fine and easy - when it works first time!
+I quite frequently have a white screen and have to try multiple times.<br> :date: __2020-07-10 09:41:44__

-> Bit difficult to get on at first but ok now and the daily reminder is good<br> :date: __2020-07-05 12:03:59__
+> Very simple to use.<br> :date: __2020-07-10 01:50:18__

-> Easy to access and full of useful information and opinion.<br> :date: __2020-07-05 10:35:42__
+> Great app for a great cause, but I am now uninstalling & will no longer able to assist due to being asked to participate in taking a test and not realising that you use Amazon to deliver your kits.
+I have now sat waiting for 11 hours for the kit to be delivered today, including a couple of hours on with Amazon so-called customer service being passed from pillar to post & asked to wait another few hours, then another few.
+They keep saying delivery attempt failed, but they are not even attempting.<br> :date: __2020-07-09 21:13:56__

-> Great app for a great cause, but I am now uninstalling and will no longer assist due being asked to participate in taking a home test and not realising that you use Amazon to deliver your kids and I have now sat waiting for 11 hours for the kit to be delivered today, including a couple of hours on with Amazon so-called customer service being passed from pillar to post and asked to wait another few hours, then another few.
-They keep saying delivery attempt failed, but they are not even attempting<br> :date: __2020-07-04 22:07:25__
+> Easy to use<br> :date: __2020-07-09 19:07:31__

-> No problems hope it helps<br> :date: __2020-07-04 21:55:12__
+> Anything that will provide more info to those fighting this virus is good for me ... except, can I please have a way of being reminded what my password is?
+I've had to create 2 accounts because I couldn't remember first time round.<br> :date: __2020-07-09 16:40:29__

-> It is very handy however it asked me today what my blood group is.
-Now, I know I'm O- but that isn't one of the options 🤷🏻‍♀️<br> :date: __2020-07-04 21:11:01__
+> Once profile is saved, Can't go back and change some of my answers if I want to.<br> :date: __2020-07-09 15:21:43__

-> Helpful<br> :date: __2020-07-04 16:38:27__
+> My only 'problem' was, all friends were describing the extra questions and I was still just getting the same 2questions.
+Has taken until today for me to suss how to update app! 😅<br> :date: __2020-07-09 13:39:30__